 Just remember to place your plants correctly in winter and reduce watering to give them a good rest period.

-Remember that a light touch on the fertilizer and the watering can are your most important keys to success with Mammillaria.
+Remember that a light touch on the fertilizer in early spring and proper watering is your most important keys to success with Mammillaria.